IDoCodingStuffs/python-doodles/freeform-log.md

 ### 10 AM
 I have been missing the final softmax all along lmfao.
 No wonder the loss was fluctuating so much.

+### 11 AM
+Next iteration, I will try removing the padding since these are transformers after all.
+And maybe remove the intermediate encoder layer while at it, just pass directly to head.